mkopylec/charon-spring-boot-starter/README.md

 - mapping destinations can have custom schemes; when a destination lacks of a scheme part the _http://_ will be prepended
 - client IP address will be added to X-Forwarded-For header to every forwarded request
 - to turn off scheduled mappings update set the interval to 0
-- the proxy is based on servlet filter, the order of the filter is configurable
+- the proxy is based on a servlet filter, the order of the filter is configurable

 ## Configuration properties list